Subjective Perception and Orders of Reality – Part 3

 When we perceive something… we superimpose values, emotions, preferences and prejudices on things that are themselves just what they are.
 Nothing less nothing more.

-However when we respond with emotions (our individual feelings), the responses are entirely personal to people objects and situations.
+However when we respond with emotions (our individual feelings), the responses are entirely personal in reference to people, objects and situations.

 Subjectivity plagues us in the form of likes and dislikes.
 It confuses our perceptions making us see what is NOT and not see what IS.